Thinking of getting started with biking?

 Since this type of bike is intended to be used on smooth surfaces, you can ride it on paced trails.
 However, riding road bikes on unpaved trails may not be a good idea.

-Road bikes are not ideal for everyday commute and may also not be suitable for touring as you may not always find a smooth surface to ride your bike on.
+Road bikes are not ideal for everyday commutes and may also not be suitable for touring as you may not always find a smooth surface to ride your bike on.

 Mountain bikes help you out where road bikes fail.
 If you are planning an outdoor adventure on a rough, off-road trail, then a mountain bike is your best friend.